lyh01/Turing_NLR_Wiki_demo/README.md

 >python ./wiki-demo.py --page national_football_league --question "what happened to the bears in 1932?"

-question: what happened to the bears in 1932?

 Best answer for

 Q: "what happened to the bears in 1932?"